S&C’s EU competition law team focuses on:

 SELECTED REPRESENTATIONSSullivan & Cromwell’s EU competition team works on a wide range of challenging assignments, including merger clearance and all other aspects of EU competition law.
 Recent highlights include representations of:

-- Cytec Industries, on competition law matters relating to its $1.15 billion sale of its coating-raisins business to Advent International.
-The business sold by Cytec included facilities and subsidiaries located throughout Europe, Asia, the United States and the Americas.
-(2013)
+- Cytec Industries, on competition law matters relating to its $1.15 billion sale of its coating resins business to Advent International.
+The business sold by Cytec included facilities and subsidiaries located throughout Europe, Asia and the Americas.

 At the time, this was the largest leveraged buyout in Europe.